-Mr. Lubin has been a speaker at more than 50 professional labor law conferences in the District of Columbia, Michigan, Arizona, California, Texas, New York, Nevada and Florida.
+Mr. Lubin has been a speaker at more than 60 professional labor law conferences throughout the United States.
 Most recently, he presented a paper and spoke at a convention of Labor Lawyers on “Arbitration Remedies In Contract Disputes.”
 In addition, Mr. Lubin has received a number of additional awards and honoraria, including:

 - Arizona Civil Libertarian of the year

 - American Arbitration Association, Phoenix, Award of Excellence

 - Award for Outstanding Work on Behalf of the United Auto Workers

 - Award for Ongoing Community Service on Behalf of Women’s Reproductive Rights (Planned Parenthood of Central and Northern Arizona)

 - Albert Nelson Marquis Lifetime Achievement Award for “Unwavering Excellence Throughout His Career”

 Federal Court Admissions

 - U.S. Courts of Appeals for the Fourth (1967), Fifth (2002), Sixth (1968), Seventh (1967), Ninth (1976), Eleventh (1967), D.C.
 (1967) and Federal (1985) Circuits